smartiqaorg/geometric_lib/docs/README.md

 - square
 - triangle

+## Pay attention:
+- supports working *ONLY* with positive integers
+- in `my_unittest.py` you can find some Unit tests for functions in this library

+## Errors you might get and their meaning:
+- `Negative Length` means that you have entered negative value
+- `Zero Length` means that you have entered zero value
+- `Invalid Length` means that you have entered string value
+- `Not Integer Length` means that you have entered float value

 ### 1) Circle
 - `def area(r)` receives *the radius* of the circle and returns it's area, calculated by the formula **S = πR<sup>2</sup>**
     > import math \